dmsc/tbxl-parser/README.md

 - A pretty printed expanded listing, with one statement per line and indentation, and standard ASCII line endings.

-  Note that this format can be read back again.
+  Note that this format can be read back again, but some statements are transformed in the process, this can lead to problems in non-standard IF/THEN constructs.

+  Currently, `IF`/`THEN` with statements after the `THEN` are converted to multi-line `IF`/`ENDIF` statements.

   This mode is selected with the `-l` command line switch.